apache/incubator-hivemall/docs/gitbook/clustering/lda.md

 ;
 ```

-Here, an option `-topic 2` specifies the number of topics we assume in the set of documents.
+Here, an option `-topics 2` specifies the number of topics we assume in the set of documents.

 Notice that `order by docid` ensures building a LDA model precisely in a single node.
 In case that you like to launch `train_lda` in parallel, following query hopefully returns similar (but might be slightly approximated) result: